Nonac/PIMS/Report/System_design/README.md

 This JSON object contains information about the BT devices that were present during the last scan period and the barrier that sent this message. <br>
 The keys are self-explanatory by their names.<br>
-One thing worth mentioning is that each cell in the "bluetooth_devices" array corresponds to a single BT device and the size of this array is dynamic (equals to the number of devices that were detectable by that barrier in the last scan).
+One thing worth mentioning is that each cell in the "Bluetooth_devices" array corresponds to a single BT device and the size of this array is dynamic (equals to the number of devices that were detectable by that barrier in the last scan).

 #### "m5_receive"
 Sender: __the Desktop App__ <br>